xm83/Slap-jack/README.md

 # Slapjack
-Multiplayer card game _Slapjack_ using WebSockets
+Multiplayer card game _Slapjack_

+Invite friends to play with you by sending them the heroku website link above!
+(If you ever want to play against yourself, just open each tab in a different browser...)

 ## Rules of Slapjack 🃏